o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-michigan/index.md

 ---

-## Careers after Master of Science in Information with UX Concentration - UMich [🔗](https://www.si.umich.edu/programs/master-science-information/career-outcomes)
+## Careers after Master of Science in Information with UX Concentration - UMich [read more](https://www.si.umich.edu/programs/master-science-information/career-outcomes)
 University of Michigan School of Information graduates obtain innovative, diverse professional jobs in a wide range of work settings and positions, from innovative tech startups and global healthcare organizations to nonprofits, libraries, Fortune 100 companies and some of the leading tech companies in the world.
 Positions range from entry level to senior level and management positions.

 <iframe width="714" height="401" src="https://www.youtube.com/embed/D33Gf6qkn7c" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>